Joseph Andras: Biography

 In 2016, Joseph Andras published his first novel, De nos frères blessés, dedicated to Fernand Iveton, a "pied-noir" worker and independentist.
 The book was acclaimed by critics and won the Goncourt Prize for first novel, which the author refused because he didn't approve the institutionalization of writing and the idea of "competition".
 In May 2017, he released the record-book S'il n'restait qu'un chien, a long poem in free verse about the port of Le Havre.

 At the beginning of 2018, he spent nearly two months in Chiapas, staying in one of the five centers of the Zapatista Army of National Liberation and in an indigenous community as part of a Civil Observation Brigade.
 In September 2018, he published Kanaky.
-In the Footsteps of Alphonse Dianou, a biographical investigation carried out between 2015 and 2018 in New Caledonia and metropolitan France.
+Sur les traces d'Alphonse Dianou, a biographical investigation carried out between 2015 and 2018 in New Caledonia and metropolitan France.
 The investigation focuses on a socialist, pro-independence activist involved in the FLNKS and killed in 1988 after the assault on the Ouvéa cave.
 As part of this research, he stayed with the tribe of Gossanah.

 On November 20, 2019, he published in L'Humanité an open letter to Manuel T., a "yellow vest" from the North who had been dazed by a grenade attack four days earlier.
 The same year, he participated in the launch of the international Free Nûdem Durak campaign.